SIT50416 – Diploma of Hospitality Management (CRICOS COURSE CODE: 092049K)

 Course Admission Requirements

-- Completion of high school studies equivalent to Australian Year 12 schooling OR
+- Completion of high school studies equivalent to Australian Year 12 international students only, year 11 or equivalent) schooling OR

 - Completion of secondary school/ A level education overseas OR